 Given the high stakes at hand and the FTC’s recent announcement of an upcoming meeting, in which such disclosures will be discussed, the FTC is likely slated to change its tune and begin policing the widespread failure of the fashion industry to abide by its regulations.
 With this in mind, publications need to develop and uphold guidelines for their editors in connection with such events.
 Publications and editors, use the hashtag “Sponsored” on social media posts in connection with trips that are paid for by brands (or other parties), and be sure to utilize easily identifiable (read: not hidden) disclosures in articles.
 As for the brands, you need to carefully monitor coverage of your sponsored events and ensure that guests disclose sponsorships properly.
 If you’re found in violation of federal law, the FTC could disgorge you of all related profits.

 And lastly, putting aside the legal and ethical implications of such quid pro quo dealings, at a foundational level, it is good business practice to be transparent with your audience, particularly in light of diminishing consumer trust when it comes to mainstream publications and their advertising practices.
 Since non-traditional advertising formats are certainly not going away (in fact, their utilization is only gaining steam), why not bolster consumer trust by disclosing?
 Despite reports that consumers are likely to be turned off by such disclosures, such as #Ad, preferring organic content to commercial messages, they will likely be dissuaded far more in the long run by an utter lack of honesty and objectivity.

-This is Part III of what will amount to a longer-running series examining the state of FTC disclosure failures by the fashion industry at large and presenting guidance on how to avoid similar pitfalls.
-Part IV, which examines the rise of branded content (a la the video series between Gucci x Conde Nast and Fendi x Elle), will be published shortly.
+This is Part II of what will amount to a longer-running series examining the state of FTC disclosure failures by the fashion industry at large and presenting guidance on how to avoid similar pitfalls.